Recall Roundup: Food for pets and humans recalled over bacterial concerns

 The mushroom comes in clear plastic packages with the description in English, Korean and French, and Guan’s logo on the front.
 On the back of the package will be a UPC code, 859267007013, and package code of 14-1 at the lower right corner.

-No illnesses have been reported to date.
-The recall was initiated after routine testing by the State of California found the presence of listeria.
+No illnesses have been reported.
+The recall was initiated after routine testing by the state of California found the presence of listeria.

 Distribution of the product has been suspended.
 Consumers who purchased the mushrooms should return them to their place of purchase for a full refund.